cboettig/labnotebook/_posts/2012-03-11-parameter-uncertainty-in-stochastic-control-problems-2.markdown

 Still catching up on literature from 70s and 80s on optimal control with an uncertain parameter (uncertain model, or possibly, uncertain state).

-﻿Nicest walk through of different approaches in this collection is probably [cite]10.1016/0304-3800(82)90023-0[/cite], introducing the non-adaptive ("average equilibrium") strategy, passive adaptive management ("Myopic Bayes") and active adaptive management (also with Bayesian updating) approach (computed through policy iteration rather than value iteration (SDP)).
+﻿Nicest walk through of different approaches in this collection is probably Ludwig & Walters, 1982, introducing the non-adaptive ("average equilibrium") strategy, passive adaptive management ("Myopic Bayes") and active adaptive management (also with Bayesian updating) approach (computed through policy iteration rather than value iteration (SDP)).

 (Ludwig & Hilborn, 1983) discuss difficulties in estimating stock abundance, but in the context of not knowing the parameter values, as opposed to inherent errors in the stock size.